cockpit-project/cockpit/doc/protocol.md

    express that you expect the file to not exist, use "-" as the tag.

 You should write the new content to the channel as one or more messages.
-To indicate the end of the content, send an "eof" message.
+To indicate the end of the content, send an "done" message.

-If you don't send any content messages before sending "eof", the file will be removed.
+If you don't send any content messages before sending "done", the file will be removed.
 To create an empty file, send at least one content message of length zero.